hamidb80/ReMS/readme.md

 > People are asleep, they wake up when they die - Muhammad the prophet (PBUH)

 # ReMS :: Remembering Management System
+I know the name is wierd, I might change it.

 > [!WARNING]
 > the project is under active development.
 I will make a tutorial and demo about it when it hit version 1.0